Quantifying Network Similarity using Graph Cumulants: A Controlled Competition (Between the Tests)

-The assortative SBM is parameterized by $\varepsilon_a^{ }$, with connectivity matrix: where \mbox{$\varepsilon_a^{ } = 0$} again gives uniform connection probability between all pairs of nodes, and \mbox{$\varepsilon_a^{ } = 1$} gives zero connection probability between the two blocks.
+where \mbox{$\varepsilon_a^{ } = 0$} again gives uniform connection probability between all pairs of nodes, and \mbox{$\varepsilon_a^{ } = 1$} gives zero connection probability between the two communities.

 After fixing two such SBMs, each instantiation of a \mbox{two-sample} test involves ``flipping two coins'' to decide which distributions each of the two samples will come from.
-I.e., the instantiations are split evenly between ``different distributions'' and ``same distribution'', with the latter split evenly between the two SBMs.
+That is, the instantiations are split evenly between ``different distributions'' and ``same distribution'', with the latter split evenly between the two SBMs.

-\subsection{ROC and AUC curves (How we compare tests)}
+\subsection{ROC and AUC Curves (How we Compare Tests)}

-After computing the squared Mahalanobis distance between a pair of samples (Equations~\ref{eq:MahaMom} and~\ref{eq:MahaCum}), we use a threshold to classify them as coming from the ``same distribution'' or ``different distributions''.
+After computing the squared Mahalanobis distance between a pair of samples (Equations~\ref{eq:MahaMom} and~\ref{eq:MahaCum}), we use a threshold to classify them as coming from the ``same distribution'' or ``different distributions.''
 Each choice of threshold induces: a rate of false positives (incorrectly concluding that the distributions are different), and a rate of true positives (correctly concluding that the distributions are different).
 All possible threshold choices are summarized in a Receiver Operating Characteristic (ROC) curve (see Figure~\ref{Fig:ROCExample}).

 To compare ROC curves, we summarize them with a single scalar value, viz., the Area Under the Curve (AUC).
-Figure~\ref{Fig:SBM2NandS} compares the AUC for a range of sample sizes.
-The use of graph cumulants consistently results in greater statistical power, especially when the number of graphs per sample is small.
+Figure~\ref{Fig:SBM2NandS} compares the AUC for graphs with \mbox{$n=128$} and \mbox{$n=256$} nodes over a range of sample sizes.
+The use of graph cumulants consistently results in greater statistical power, especially when the number of graphs per sample is small (including the case of a \textit{single} graph per sample, for which the test using moments is not applicable).

 One might wonder if these results are sensitive to the model parameters $\varepsilon_h^{ }$ and $\varepsilon_a^{ }$.
 While the values used to create the figures were judiciously chosen (e.g., such that the AUC spans the range from chance to perfect), the qualitative conclusions remain robust for (essentially) any parameter choice.
 In the next section, we show that the use of graph cumulants is similarly promising for applications to more realistic networks.